 What remains of the Azurix investment after the write offs this quarter?

 Essentially, Wessex Water remains.
-That investment is a regulated utility asset that, , while not earning the very high level of return we would like, is not something we need to sell to realize its value.
-It is in our shareholders’ best interest to retain Wessex.
+That investment is a regulated utility asset that earns consistent returns, and we have no plans to dispose of Wessex at this time.

 What remains of the EBS investment after the write offs this quarter?